-VisualDx is developed by Logical Images, Inc., located in Rochester, New York.
-Logical Images is a team of physicians, educators, artists, and computer scientists dedicated to improving the health of people through better information at the point of care.
-We created VisualDx on three foundational principles.
-1) We are committed to patients.
-2) We believe that medical education and care are undergoing a transformation from a memory-based to a memory-assisted paradigm, where excellent information retrieval is modeled during medical school and later put into practice.
-3) We believe that visual representation of medical knowledge fulfills a need for physicians and their patients.
+VisualDx is developed by a team of physicians, educators, artists, and computer scientists dedicated to improving the health of people through better information at the point of care.
+Founded in 1999, we are guided by three principles.
+1. We are committed to patients.
+2. We believe that medical education and care are undergoing a transformation from memory-based to a memory-assisted paradigm, where excellent information retrieval is modeled during medical school and later put into practice.
+3. We believe that visual representation of medical knowledge fulfills a a need for physicians and their patients.

-Logical Images has developed the most comprehensive digital medical image library of over 100,000 peer-reviewed images representing all ages and skin types as well as disease variation based on severity and stage, including classic and rare presentations.
+VisualDx has developed the most comprehensive digital medical image library of over 140,000 peer-reviewed images representing all ages and skin types as well as disease variation based on severity and stage, including classic and rare presentations.
 This extensive collection, which continues to grow, is the foundation for VisualDx.
 Learn more about the image collection, the archival process, and how to become an image contributor.